 Our Board of Directors, or the Board, is divided into three classes, and each class has a three-year term.
-Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
+Vacancies and newly-created directorships on the Board shall, unless the Board determines by resolution that any such vacancies or newly created directorships shall be filled by the stockholders and except as otherwise provided by applicable law, be filled only by the affirmative vote of a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

 The Board presently has ten members.
-There are three Class I directors whose terms of office expire at the Annual Meeting in 2023.
+There are four Class II directors whose terms of office expire at the Annual Meeting in 2024.
 Each of the nominees listed below has been selected by the Board as a nominee in accordance with the recommendation of the Nominating and Corporate Governance Committee, or the Nominating Committee.
 Each of the nominees listed below has been previously elected by the stockholders.
-If elected at the Annual Meeting, each of these nominees would serve until the 2026 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the 2027 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 We do not have a formal policy regarding director or director nominee attendance at the Annual Meeting.
-Two of our nine then-current directors were able to attend the 2022 annual meeting of stockholders.
-The remaining directors were unable to attend the meeting due to technical difficulties in accessing the virtual meeting platform.
+Two of our current directors were able to attend the 2023 annual meeting of stockholders.

-Directors are generally elected by a plurality of the votes of the shares present in person or represented by proxy and entitled to vote on the election of directors.
+Directors are generally elected by a plurality of the votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote in the election of directors.
 Accordingly, the nominees need to receive the highest number of affirmative votes to be elected.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below.
-If the nominees become unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our company.
+If the nominees become unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by the Company.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that the nominees will be unable to serve.